-Do Student Loans Go on My Credit Report?
+How Do School Loans Show up on Your Credit Report?

 If you take out a reasonable amount of student loan debt and make responsible payments on it after graduation, your credit report will reflect that you are a conscientious borrower who is good at financial management.
 This could make you look appealing when you need to borrow more money in the future.

-On the other hand, failure to pay your student loans on time, letting your student loans fall into collections, or defaulting on student loans will also go on your credit report and will definitely impact your credit score in a negative way.
+On the other hand, failure to pay your student loans on time, letting your student loans fall into collections, or defaulting on student loans will also go on your credit report and will definitely negatively impact your credit score.

-- Loans appear on your credit report even while deferred.
-For the record, your student loans will usually show on your credit report even while you are still in college and still technically in deferment.
+For the record, your student loans will usually show on your credit report while you are still in college and still technically in deferment.
 However, this typically does not have a dramatic effect on your ability to get non-educational loans since many lenders are more interested in your current monthly payment obligations, which are zero while still in school, as opposed to your actual loan balances.

 It's not unusual to have problems repaying your loans once you're out of college and have entered the workforce (or are trying to do so).
 Here are some tactics that may help you deal with high student loan balances:

-- Loan consolidation may help.
 If you took out both federal and private student loans during your college career, it can get confusing for you and may look messy on your credit report.
-You also may be more apt to miss a payment, simply because your various loans have different payment due dates and payment amounts.
+You also may be more apt to miss a payment, just because your various loans have different payment due dates and payment amounts.
 It may be helpful to use a Direct Consolidation Loan for your federal student loans so that you will only have one monthly payment to make.

 When Do School Loans Show up Negatively on Your Credit?